samuel-gamelin/Rabbits-and-Foxes/README.md

     2. Select the SYSC-3110 folder that was just created and click Open.

 4. The entry point of the program is the main method of the MainMenu class under the ui package.
-5. The project can be built by invoking a `mvn package` command from the project's root directory.
+5. The project can be built by invoking a `mvn clean install` command from the project's root directory.
 This will generate a runnable jar file in the target directory.

 ##### Additional Tools